-There’s a place for you right here in the heart of a dynamic and creative community nestled in the historic cradle of 18th century industry which has been transformed to provide live and work space as the city centre expands south of the River Aire.
+There’s a place for you right here at The Round Foundy; based at the heart of a dynamic and creative community.
+Nestled in the historic cradle of 18th century industry, which has been transformed to provide creative offices and living accommodation as the city centre expands south of the River Aire.

-With a number of high quality amenities from lively bars to independent cafes arranged around numerous cobbled courtyards, this is a perfect place to experience life in the place where modern Leeds originated..
+The Round Foundry estate is made up of several, beautifully restored buildings which are home to a diverse family of organisations and businesses.
+With a number of high quality amenities, from lively bars to independent cafes arranged around numerous cobbled courtyards, this is a perfect place to experience life in the place where modern Leeds originated.

 This is one of the few areas in the country which is dubbed a digital hub and can actually live up to the name.
 I’m happy to say that throughout our many expansions at Marshalls Mill it’s always been a smooth process and we’re committed to the area for a long time to come, it meets all the needs of a modern digital company like ours.
 We see ourselves here until we’ve outgrown the development, but even then I’m sure we’d find a way round it –maybe we’ll just have to take over the Mill one floor at a time.